-Program Name

-Cursor Location

-Soft Key Labels

-These labels define soft key functions.
-Some soft keys, when pressed, activate pop-up menus that

-contain additional features.

-(edited) Marker The (edited) marker indicates that the program has been edited and the edits have not been saved.
+Program Name The name of the program listed on the screen.
+Cursor Location Indicates where text will be inserted (Line:Column).
+Soft Key Labels These labels define soft key functions.
+Some soft keys, when pressed, activate pop-up menus that contain additional features. (edited) Marker The (edited) marker indicates that the program has been edited and the edits have not been saved.
 Marked Block Highlighted block(s) to which the activated editing feature (cut, paste, delete, etc.) will be applied.
 Program Listing Area of the screen where the program is listed.